Posted on 21st Dec 2012 @ 3:34 PM

 The success in the basement gave Palmieri the incentive to produce his own handheld irons.
 He built his own foundry in the back yard and went to work.

 He carried the irons himself by bus or train to the Strip District, where Italian grocers such as Pennsylvania Macaroni and Sunseri Brothers agreed to stock them and advised him about business.

 Palmieri streamlined the production process to cut costs, Americanized the name to Palmer and, after some initial mistakes, learned how to price the handheld irons appropriately: $2.50.
 He was so confident about his work, he offered a 10 year warranty, which the company still honors today.

 Before long, Palmieri's backyard foundry was too small for the work.
 He expanded it twice over the years.

 By 1965, Palmieri outgrew the back yard and moved his operations to a modern facility in the rural countryside above West Newton and, with his son's help, transformed the business.

 Sand molds have given way to die casts.
 Computers are an integral part of the operation.

-And the tiny coal furnace is now a massive gas-fired piece of equipment fed by 1,000-pound ingots of aluminum.
+And the tiny coal furnace is now a massive gas fired piece of equipment fed by 1,000 lb ingots of aluminum.

 As he looks back on six decades in the business, Palmieri smiles and refuses to take credit for his success.
 Above all else, he is a deeply religious man.
 America, he says, gave him opportunity.
 But he thanks God for the life he's had.